-A copy of the feasibility study is available on request by emailing the Administrator at info@nationwideselfstorage.ca.
+A copy of the Self Storage Feasibility Study is available on request from the Administrator at info@nationwideselfstorage.ca.

-In addition, CADO commissioned a feasibility study dated June 20, 2018 prepared by Evans & Evans, Inc., a leading Canadian boutique investment banking and business advisory firm, on the planned car wash business.
-A copy of the Evans & Evans, Inc. feasibility study available upon request by emailing the Administrator at info@nationwideselfstorage.ca.
+In addition, CADO commissioned the Auto Wash Feasibility Study prepared by Evans & Evans, Inc., a leading Canadian boutique investment banking and business advisory firm, on the planned car wash business.
+A copy of the Evans & Evans, Inc. Auto Wash Feasibility Study available upon request.
 The conclusions set out in the Evans & Evans, Inc. study are set out below.